Baby Rat

 Before deciding on a course of action, determine where you found the baby rat.

 • Inside Your Home: If you find a baby rat indoors, it may be part of a hidden nest.
-Look around for any signs of rodent activity, such as droppings, chewed materials, or a strong ammonia-like smell.
+Look around for signs of rodent activity, such as droppings, chewed materials, or a strong, ammonia-like odor.

 • Outside Your Home: If the baby rat is outside, it could have been displaced from its nest by predators, construction, or other disturbances.
 Observe for any adult rats in the area.